jvrsantacruz/dicto/README.rst

 dicto view
 ~~~~~~~~~~

-*dicto view* renders a template to the standard output.
+*dicto view* renders templates to the standard output using external data:

 ::